micmejia/bible-dump/NKJV/Esther/Esth 4.md

 ###### 1
-When Mordecai learned all that had happened, [^a]he tore his clothes and put on sackcloth and ashes, and went out into the midst of the city.
+When Mordecai learned all that had happened, he tore his clothes and put on sackcloth and ashes, and went out into the midst of the city.
 He cried out with a loud and bitter cry.

 ###### 2
 He went as far as the front of the king's gate, for no one _might_ enter the king's gate clothed with sackcloth.